Skip To Content

-On 17 June 2021, Ofcom published updated and simplified guidance on the new electromagnetic field (EMF) licence condition and what you need to know as a ships radio licensee.
+On 9th Feb 2026, Ofcom published updated guidance on electromagnetic field (EMF) compliance and enforcement, this updated guidance links to the newest version of the Ofcom license condition: what you need to know as a ships radio licensee 2.2 which was published in 2022.

-All transmitting radio equipment emits EMF, the purpose of the new condition is to protect members of “the public” from harmful EMF emissions and it applies to all marine communications and associated electronics such as radio, radar and other equipment on a vessel and in shore-based installations such as yacht clubs.
+All transmitting radio equipment emits EMF, boat owners must protect members of “the public” from harmful EMF emissions from all marine communications and associated electronics such as radio, radar and other equipment on a vessel and in shore-based installations such as yacht clubs.

-Ofcom has also published an updated and simplified version of its EMF calculator.
+Ofcom has also published an updated and simplified version of its EMF calculator at a new address.

 RYA guidance on compliance